toby-ctrlaltdelete/toby-ctrlaltdelete.github.io/cat cafe.md

 <TODO: Insert a second image here>

 While it wasn't a very big game, it was still the first thing I made, and for that it holds a special place in my heart.
+All the work put into it was definitely a blast considering I was working with friends, and I hope to be able to do something similar to that in the future.